vistadataproject/vistadataproject.github.io/demo/index.md

 7. Unzip `CPRS30v72_dll.zip` and copy/overwrite the contents of the `CPRS30v72_dll/` folder to `C:\Program Files (x86)\VistA\Common Files`.

-8. Copy the OSEHRA VistA Desktop Shortcut and rename it to something like "RPC Server", etc.
+8. Copy the OSEHRA VistA shortcut to the Windows desktop and rename it to something like "RPC Server", etc.

 9. Right click on the new desktop shortcut ("RPC Server") and select "Properties".